Optimizing Regular Expressions via Rewrite-Guided Synthesis: Regular Expression Optimization (5 pages)

 \subsection{Backtracking Regular Expression Matching Algorithms}

 Catastrophic backtracking behavior arises due to the \textit{nondeterminism} in the NFAs corresponding to regular expressions.
 Figure \ref{fig:superlinear} showed a quantitative example of the PCRE engine's exponential behavior on the regular expression $\chr{a}^{\ast\ast}$ and input strings $\chr{a}\chr{a}\ldots\chr{a}\chr{b}$.
 In Figure \ref{fig:nfa}, we visualize how this occurs, by examining the paths taken through NFA $N(\chr{a}^{\ast\ast})$ as the PCRE matching algorithm attempts to match, and observing how the number of iterations increases exponentially.
 To match against the string $\chr{b}$, all transitions to the \textit{left} of computation tree node $t_1$ in Figure \ref{fig:nfa}(b) must be explored, before concluding that $\chr{b}$ is not accepted ($7$ transitions).
 Note that backtracking algorithms use lightweight \textit{memoization} to handle cycles in the NFA (skipped transitions due to this behavior are indicated with dashed lines) \cite{RussCox}.
+To match

-To match against the string $\chr{a}\chr{b}$, all transitions to the left of node $t_2$ must be explored ($15$ transitions), and to match against $\chr{a}\chr{a}\chr{b}$, all transitions in Figure \ref{fig:nfa}(b) must be explored ($23$ transitions).
-Here, a ReDoS attack could be attempted by crafting an input with a large sequence of repeated $\chr{a}$ characters followed by a non-\chr{a} character.
-In practice, there are ways to automatically derive such an \textit{attack string} to exploit a given regular expression \cite{Shen}.
+against the string $\chr{a}\chr{b}$, all transitions to the left of node $t_2$ must be explored ($15$ transitions), and to match against $\chr{a}\chr{a}\chr{b}$, all transitions in Figure \ref{fig:nfa}(b) must be explored ($23$ transitions).
+Here, superlinear behavior can be triggered by a large sequence of repeated $\chr{a}$ characters followed by a non-\chr{a} character.
+In practice, one can automatically derive such an \textit{attack string} to exploit a given superlinear regular expression \cite{Shen}.